 Starting with the US, services such as complex options trading, fixed income, and direct market routing are all very common.
 Other services, such as commission-free ETFs, are still growing in adoption by the industry.
 Just 44% offered commission-free ETFs heading into 2017, with Charles Schwab leading the way with 229.
 Every broker in the industry supports weekly options and only two brokers don’t yet support mini options: Firstrade and Capital One Investing.
 On the flip side, direct market routing for options is only offered by 44% of the industry.

 As far as order types go, it is an industry standard to support market orders, limit orders, stop orders, and after-hours trading.
 Even more advanced order types such as trailing stops, OCO, OTO, OTOCO, and multi-contingent are all supported by well over half the industry.
 The least common order type was algo, offered by less than half the industry.
 The leader overall is Interactive Brokers, which offers clients an arsenal of 63 different order types, some of which are exclusively designed for institutional investors.

-All variables considered, TD Ameritrade is the top choice for the largest offering of investments in 2016, earning 93% of the possible points.
-ETRADE and Charles Schwab follows in second place with 90.
-If looking outside of the United State however, Fidelity is your best bet.
+All variables considered, TD Ameritrade is the top choice for the largest offering of investments in 2017, earning 95% of the possible points.
+Interactive Brokers and Charles Schwab follow in second place, both earning 91%, although we give the tie breaker to Interactive Brokers for its slew of order types and extensive international support.
+If investing outside of the United States, Interactive Brokers is your best bet.